citiususc/hipster/src/site/markdown/index.md

 ### About this project

-During our PhD thesis, we've found that there is a lack of Java libraries that implement search algorithms with an extensible, flexible and simple to use model.
+During our PhD thesis, we have found that there is a lack of Java libraries that implement search algorithms with an extensible, flexible and simple to use model.
 Moreover, most of the libraries rely on graph structures or recursive implementations which do not offer fine-grained control over the